zkamvar/isc-proposal/isc-proposal.md

 <!--
 Projects should have a definition of done that is measurable, and a thorough understanding going in of what the risks are to delivery
 -->
-Success for this project will happen when we have our Python lessons dynamically generate plots and output.
-Reaching this stage means that we have not only successfully implemented quarto into the workbench, but also have

 ### Definition of done

 <!--
 What does success look like?
 -->

-This project will be successful when:

-1. we are able to port our existing official lessons that use Python to use dynamic generation of plots and output in their lessons.
-2. we have four levels of documentation: tutorial, how-to, discussion, and reference
-3. at least one maintainer from each python lesson is able to build the lesson locally

-**ZNK: I am confused by the difference between "Measuring Success" and "Definition of Done".
-These both seem to be extremely similar :/**
+Success for this project will happen when our core Python lessons are able dynamically generate plots and output.
+Reaching this stage means that we have successfully implemented Quarto into The Workbench and documented the new functionality.
+We will also have modified all Python lessons in the core curriculum of our Lesson Programs to use Quarto and shown that the maintainers of these lessons are able to comfortably work with the infrastructure.

 ### Measuring success

 <!--
 How will we know when success is achieved, what markers can we use along the way -->

+This project will be successful when:

+1. we are able to port our existing official lessons that use Python to use dynamic generation of plots and output in their lessons.
+2. we have four levels of documentation: tutorial, how-to, discussion, and reference.
+3. at least one maintainer from each python lesson is able to build the lesson locally.
+4. at least one contribution to The Carpentries Incubator uses literate programming for a non-R lesson.

 ### Future work